Authentication

 Gateway Authentication

-- OAuth 2.1 and ID-JAG both end with an Archestra-issued OAuth access token being sent to the gateway
+- OAuth 2.1, OAuth client credentials, OAuth authorization code (manually registered), and ID-JAG all end with an Archestra-issued OAuth access token being sent to the gateway

 - JWKS sends an external IdP JWT directly to the gateway